-Current students and graduates of the DMS program can tap to email Jennifer Nyx or call her at 631.736.7360, extension 219, for assistance with career development in the Diagnostic Medical Sonography field.
+Current students and graduates of the DMS program can tap to email David Sommer or call him at 631.569.7705, for assistance with career development in the Diagnostic Medical Sonography field.

-Employers are encouraged to reach out to Jennifer to be connected with qualified candidates.
+Employers are encouraged to reach out to David to be connected with qualified candidates.

 - The American Registry for Diagnostic Medical Sonography (ARDMS),

 - ARDMS Career Center,

 - Society of Diagnostic Medical Sonography (SDMS),

 - The American Institute of Ultrasound in Medicine,